tinyos/tinyos-main/apps/AntiTheft/README.txt

 tutorial-slides.ppt Powerpoint file is a tutorial for TinyOS that uses AntiTheft to introduce various aspects of TinyOS and its services.

-AntiTheft can be remotely configured to detect theft by:
+AntiTheft can detect theft by:
 - light level (a dark mote is a mote that has been stolen and placed in a concealed dark place, e.g., a pocket!)
 - acceleration (you have to move a mote to steal it...)

-It reports theft by:
+It can report theft by:
 - turning on an alert light (a red LED)
 - beeping a sounder
 - reporting the theft to nodes within broadcast radio range (nodes